edge-integration/assignment-xblock/README.md

     1. Find any requirements files that list an `edx-sga` dependency and comment out those lines (there are many requirements files in the `edx-platform` repo, and they're all `.txt` files, as is convention with pip).
-Note that the app as it's recognized by Django is `edx_sga` with an underscore, but the repo is `edx-sga` with a dash.
+Note that the app as it's recognized by Django is `ev_sga` with an underscore, but the repo is `edx-sga` with a dash.

     1. Sync/mount your `edx-sga` repo directory to the Docker container or Vagrant VM (depending on which method you use to run devstack on your machine).